citp/privacy-policy-historical/o/ok/okc/okcollegestart.org.md

 #### AMENDING THIS PRIVACY POLICY

 This Privacy Statement may be amended from time to time.
-Unless legal obligations require faster implementation, if XAP or OSHRE make any substantial changes to this Privacy Policy concerning use of your personal information XAP will notify you by posting a message on the OKcollegestart.org homepage for at least thirty days.
+Unless legal obligations require faster implementation, if OSRHE and/or XAP make any substantial changes to this Privacy Policy concerning use of your personal information OSRHE and/or XAP will notify you by posting a message on the OKcollegestart.org homepage for at least thirty days.
 Thereafter, the new privacy policy will apply to all data previously submitted or subsequently submitted to OKcollegestart.org, unless such use is prohibited by law.
 If you do not wish to have your information used in accordance with a newly posted privacy policy, you should modify or delete the relevant information in the manner described in the preceding section, "Modifying and Deleting Your Information."

 #### QUESTIONS?